Consensys/Tokens/README.md

 This is published under tokens at ethpm.

+## Contributing

-### Pull requests are welcome!
-Please keep standards discussions to the EIP repos.
+**Pull requests are welcome!
+Please keep standards discussions to the EIP repos.**

-> "You get a token, you get a token, everyone gets a token!" - Token the 3rd: the fun gerbil.
+When submitting a pull request, please do so to the `staging` branch.

 ### Licensed under MIT.